 The amount of milk produced and stored in a woman’s breast is not related to the size of the breasts themselves, but the amount of milk-producing tissue in them.
 Some women may have large breasts and a small capacity, and in some women, the reverse may be true.
 Sometimes, one side of the breast may produce more milk than the other.
 Women whose breasts produce and store more milk will have to feed or pump out milk more often.

-In an ideal setting, the more a baby breastfeeds, the more a mothers body will produce milk.
+In an ideal setting, the more a baby breastfeeds, the more the mother’s body will produce milk.
 If the baby is not able to breastfeed properly, the leftover milk will not allow the breasts to produce more milk.
 It is necessary that the breasts are drained of milk to initiate more milk production.
-Massaging the breasts can aid more milk to flow and ensuring that the baby is able to latch on properly, will help proper draining of milk.
+Massaging the breasts can aid more milk to flow and ensuring that the baby is able to latch on properly will help proper draining of milk.

 Delayed Onset of Lactation

 Under normal circumstances, colostrum is available in the mother’s breast within 40 hours of delivery.
 Breast milk generally takes two-three days to arrive.
 In some cases, breast milk may take up to five days to arrive.
 ‘Delayed onset of lactation’ is the term applied to a condition wherein the breast milk is slow to come in.
 A delay in the production of breast milk does not mean it will not arrive at all.
 Some medical birthing procedures and medications could be possible reasons for the delay.
 Some likely causes for delayed onset of lactation are listed below.

 C sections and prolonged labour may increase stress hormones, directly affecting the production of breast milk.